Exploding watermelon stunt

 The exploding watermelon stunt or exploding watermelon challenge involves wrapping rubber bands around a watermelon until the pressure of the rubber bands causes the watermelon to explode in a dramatic or spectacular fashion.
-Though previous video iterations of the event have proved popular, on April 8, 2016, the website BuzzFeed streamed the stunt live on Facebook.

 BuzzFeed event

-The event began around 3 pm (Eastern United States time).
+On April 8, 2016, the website BuzzFeed streamed the stunt live on Facebook.
 During the 45-minute stream, the event peaked at over 800,000 live watchers, and the resulting video of the event garnered millions of views.
-The event was parodied a few days later on The Tonight Show; that show had attempted the stunt in September 2015 with Olivia Wilde but cut the segment short as it was taking too long.
+The event was parodied a few days later on The Tonight Show.
+The show had attempted the stunt in September 2015 with Olivia Wilde, but cut the segment short as it was taking too long.